How many courses/credits must I take each semester to be considered a full-time student?

 How many credits are courses worth?

-Most courses at the college are worth 4 credits each.
+Most courses are worth four credits each.
 There are, however, courses that are one- and two-credit courses and occasionally a five or a six-credit course.
-If courses will give you fewer or more than 4 credits, that is indicated in the course schedule and in the catalog.
+If courses are worth fewer or more than four credits, this will be indicated in the course schedule and in the catalog.

 How many credits do I need for graduation?